 What Outfit for the Religious Ceremony of Communion?

 First Communion attire is quite similar to baptism, as both have a similar meaning.
 Thus, it’s important for people to dress up for this ritual.
-Men and young boys can wear collared or button-down shirts, dress pants and dress shoes.
+Men and young boys can wear collared or button-down shirts, dress pants, and dress shoes.
 For women or young girls, a dress or skirt with a blouse or a pantsuit is a good choice to attend the ceremony in style.

-It’s a good idea to avoid casual street wear to this ritual.
+It’s a good idea to avoid casual streetwear to this ritual.
 So avoid clothes like strapless tops, t-shirts, jeans, short skirts, flip-flops or athletic shoes.
 Cover your shoulders and dress modestly.

 What Is Appropriate Wear to a Religious Wedding?

 There are a lot of do’s and don’ts when it comes to a religious wedding.
 One of the most important ones, however, is not wearing white as you don’t want to upstage the bride!
-In most Asian communitites, white is also the color of mourning.
-So if you attend an Indian or Chinese wedding for example, avoid white at all costs.
+In most Asian communities, white is also the color of mourning.
+So if you attend an Indian or Chinese wedding, for example, avoid white at all costs.
 Formal wear can be appropriate for a fancy wedding, but it’s important to keep things understated.